20 Verissimo Drive, Mangere, Auckland

 Our staff will be working under systems that comply with the legal requirements for social distancing and workplace hygiene.
 We will attempt to observe the usual KPIs, but that may not always be possible in this force majeure situation.
 Our pricing will remain unchanged, unless special requirements for working during weekends and holidays are negotiated in each case.

-Email sent to all clients:
+Email to clients: Lockdown

 Today, we had the awful task of telling 107 of our friends that their job was over.
 They had to go home – don’t come tomorrow.
 There may be some Government support (it is all a bit fuzzy right now) but we will do what we can to make sure that they get as much support as is available.

 We also had to tell our clients – you – that that we have closed down.
 Not because we chose to but because we were ordered to do so.
 Government has told us that “we need your support to protect New Zealand and eradicate COVID-19.
 Enforcement measures may be used to ensure everyone acts together, now.”
 There is a stiff jackboot behind all the ‘be-kind-to-each-other’ niceness, make no mistake.
 There is just no way that we could keep our four distribution centres open.